HARDWOOD FLOORS & FLOORING

 Popular, Stylish and Easy to Clean

 Wood floors in the kitchen have become ubiquitous over the past year.
-In fact, the National Kitchen and Bath Association concluded in last year's survey that wood was the most popular kitchen floor in 2013, and was expected to be in even greater demand last year.
+In fact, the National Kitchen And Bath Association concluded in last year's survey that wood was the most popular kitchen floor in 2013, and was expected to be in even greater demand last year.

 You certainly have options if you commit to hardwood.
 Many homeowners are choosing wood flooring for their kitchen in the wake of an increase in open floor plans; the desire to have a floor blend one room with the next is a top priority for many.
 Because wood is so versatile, it can also coordinate with any type of design and decor.
 The material comes in a range of colors, from light maple to darker mahogany, as well as in gray tones and exotic species.
 You can go with glossy wood floors or a more rustic, vintage look.

 One of the drawbacks to wood floors in the kitchen is moisture.
 Because liquids can spill onto the floor during food preparation and cleanup, your flooring needs to be able to stand up to it (finishes can help a softer wood in these situations).
-Of course this isn't to say you shouldn't be ready with a soft wipe.

 Durable and Versatile